Crow's Creek Campground

 The Paradise Pointe Marina Store is also operated by Clay County Parks and is located within Little Platte Park.
 Customers may purchase: boating accessories, life jackets, swim flags, batteries, fishing tackle, bait, ice, fuel, snacks, drinks and much more.
 Overnight boat slips are available along with 240 covered boat slips and 29 uncovered boat slips that can be leased in 6 month increments.

 Paradise Pointe Marina is located near the swimming beach, boat ramps, walking trails, picnic sites, playground, historic Woodhenge and Akers Cemetery, disc golf courses, and Paradise Pointe Golf Complex.

 Sailboat Cove is ideal for sailors, picnickers, sightseers and fishermen.
-With the exception of the docks, mooring buoys and dry storage facility, the area is open to the public.
+Sailboat Cove is open to the public; with the exception of the docks, mooring buoys and dry storage facilites.
 The Day Sail area of Sailboat Cove is an excellent place for launching catamarans, small sail boats and wind surfing.
-There are picnic tables and grills as well as access to walking trails nearby.
+Ramp usage at Sailboat Cove is exclusively for the launching of sailboats.
 Large sail boats must use the ramp north of the parking lot which is specially designed for them.
+There are picnic tables and grills, as well as access to walking trails nearby.
 There is also a restroom and shower facility that is open year round.

 The trail system at Smithville Lake is currently composed of three types of trails: 24 miles of 10 foot wide asphalt walking/biking trails, 11 miles of single-track mountain biking trails, and 26 miles of equestrian trails